 I am Helene, 24 years old, originally from Austria/France, residing with my husband at the moment in Goa, India.

 What actually inspired me in my cooking are all the fabulous spices and herbs in this world.
-To me they are the stars of all the ingredients because of the various ways one can use them.
-Without them food would taste so boring and plain!
+To me, they are the stars of all the ingredients because of the various ways one can use them.
+Without them, food would taste so boring and plain!

 Especially Goan food culture intrigued me at the beginning.
 Goa is a small coastal state in India which used to be a Portuguese colony and later a Hippie paradise.
 The European influenced the local food scene by importing ingredients such as Cashews and by using Vinegar in their cooking.
-The dish’s flavours are smoother and not that pungent hot as other Indian recipes are.
-It was the perfect start of a new found food love.
+The dish’s flavors are smoother and not that pungent hot as other Indian recipes are.
+It was the perfect start of newfound food love.
 Interestingly many foreigners around here agree!

 I made a new friend while clicking the pics for the curry and chapattis.
 AR.
 Rahman was playing and the white paradise bird seemed to like the music because he was hanging around for an hour at least.
 None of us has ever seen such a gorgeous bird before!